 Also known as rocket or rocca, Arugula is a leafy cruciferous vegetable that is part of the Brassicaceae or mustard family.
 It is popular in salads and on pizza as it has a fresh peppery flavor.

 Also known as bok choy or pak choi, bok choi is an Asian leafy green vegetable and a type of Chinese cabbage.
 It is a member of the brassica or cruciferous family.
 The dark green leaves grows from small clusters of short pale white stems.
 Use it in salads, soups, stir-fries and fillings for spring rolls, dumplings and potstickers.

-Broccoli is a brassica or cruciferous vegetable from the cabbage family.
+Tasty Broccoli is a brassica or cruciferous vegetable from the cabbage family.
 Its large flowering head, as well as the stalk and small leaves, are all edible.

 The popular vegetable can be enjoyed in many dishes, from soups and stews to side dishes.

-Broccoli has lots of heart-healthy polyphenols.
+It has lots of heart-healthy polyphenols.
 Its cousins, including broccolini, Calabrese, purple sprouting broccoli, Tenderstem, and broccoli rabe, are also cruciferous.

 Popular at Christmas, Brussels Sprouts are a nutritious cruciferous vegetable.
 They look like tiny cabbages and are edible buds that grow on a tall stalk.